elinahedenius/econova_website/README.md

 # econova_website
-the offical website for econova
+The offial website for econova